A 30-Day CGM Experiment for PCOS: Food, Stress, Sleep, ACV, Bitters & Berberine (While Breastfeeding)

 Glucagon tells liver to release a little glucose

-That bit of a glucose bump actually suggests:
+A bit of a glucose bump can actually indicate:

 Liver is responding normally